montezumba/TiviAppDev/README.md

  This type of provider is suited for quick and simple content providers (usually ones that already have a website or an IPTV server running).
 To setup a Web Provider you will need some basic knowledge in web development, specifically in javascript.
  A typical Web Provider consists of the following two files:
  1. A _Virtual Repo_ file (see below for more details).
 This file will usually have the _*.json_ extenssion (or _php/aspx_ for server-generated repos) and point to one or more _Web Provider files_
- 2. A _Web Provider_ file (usually with _html/js/php/aspx_ extenssion) that holds the server logic.
+ 2. A _Web Provider_ file (usually with _html/js/php/aspx_ extenssion) that holds the server logic and retrieves playlists/EPG.

- In the ["HelloWorldWeb"](HelloWorldWeb) prohect we have prepared two demo files to illustrate each type and how they are connected with one another:
+ In the ["HelloWorldWeb"](HelloWorldWeb) prohect we have prepared three demo files to illustrate each type and how they are connected with one another:
  1. [Virtual Repo File](HelloWorldWeb/hello_world.json) that can be accessed globally at: https://montezumba.github.io/TiviAppDev/HelloWorldWeb/hello_world.json
+ 2. [Web Provider File](HelloWorldWeb/hello_world.html) that can be accessed globally at: https://montezumba.github.io/TiviAppDev/HelloWorldWeb/hello_world.html
+ 3. [A demo playlist file](HelloWorldWeb/hello_world.m3u) that can be accessed globally at: https://montezumba.github.io/TiviAppDev/HelloWorldWeb/hello_world.m3u

  To add this provider to TiviApp, just follow these simple steps:
  1. Open TiviApp and go to "_Settings_"